 Read my extended biography below or visit my research blog The Other Sociologist.

-Throughout this time, I worked as a lecturer, convenor and researcher at Swinburne University in Melbourne, Australia, from 2001-2005, as well as a lecturer at Monash University in 2005.
-Over the years, I taught courses on introductory sociology, ethnicity, families and diversity, gender and sexuality, and technology.
+Throughout this time, I worked as a lecturer, convenor, teaching assistant and researcher at Swinburne University in Melbourne, Australia, from 2001-2005, as well as a lecturer at Monash University in 2005.
+Over the years, I taught courses on introductory sociology; ethnicity, race and multiculturalism; families and diversity; gender and sexuality; and the social impact of technology.
 I also worked on research projects related to public perceptions of social good; setting up a biotechnology database and producing materials for a related academic website; I assisted on a project on “Rich List” businesses; and I worked on a study on social marketing for vulnerable consumers.
 I left this work to pursue other opportunities beyond academia.
+Thus begun my career as an applied sociologist.

-In the same year, I began working on my research and social media consultancy Social Science Insights and formally launched it in January 2013.
-I support clients who want to improve their services and communities through quality social research as well as educational and inspirational social media.
-I work mostly in the areas of diversity, health, public education, and corporate responsibility, but I’ve worked with a range of businesses and not-for-profit organisations from educational groups, to businesses in the catering and food industry, fitness and wellbeing, fashion and beauty, technology and more.
+In the same year, I also worked on independent research and social media as I established my consultancy, Social Science Insights.
+I supported clients who wished to improve their services and communities through quality social research as well as educational and inspirational social media.
+I provided research and training on workplace diversity, health, public education, and corporate responsibility.
+I worked with a range of businesses and not-for-profit organisations; from community groups delivering education; to businesses in the catering and food industry; to fitness and wellbeing entrepreneurs; to fashion and beauty professionals; to technology providers; and more.

 Publications & Social Media